Skip to main content

 Timepiece prepares its reports based on Jira issue histories.
 Jira issues and their histories will be migrated as part of your base Jira migration.
 You won't need to take additional steps about issue migration regarding Timepiece.
 (But you must pay attention to the warning at the end of this document)

-Timepiece itself does not store your data, but it has a few app-specific settings.
+Timepiece itself does NOT store your Jira data, but it has a few app-specific settings.
 Settings like param sets, permissions, calendar definitions, gadget definitions, etc.

-Currently there is no automated way to make cloud-to-cloud migrations for Timepiece settings.
-Customers need to create the same settings on the target Jira manually.
+Currently, there is no automated way to make cloud-to-cloud migrations for Timepiece settings.
+Customers either need to create the same settings on the target Jira manually or use the REST API to build their own automations to migrate Timepiece settings from the source Jira to the target Jira.

 Manual Migration Checklist